Fifth metacarpal fracture (Folder)

 Bend and straighten the fingers

 Bend and straighten your fingers so you feel a mild to moderate stretch.
 Do not push into pain.
 You can start this exercise as soon as the pain allows you to do this.
-You can start with bending and stretching the fingers with the help of your other hand.
-See the image below.

 Then you can bend and stretch your fingers without the help of your other hand.
 See images below.